 This line is perhaps the most comforting in the song.
 It bridges the divide between the living and the departed, promising reunion in dreams or the afterlife.

-“Little Talks” uses its haunting duet to tell a story of love that transcends separation.
+“Little Talks” tells a story of love that transcends separation.
 The interplay between the voices of Nanna Bryndís Hilmarsdóttir and Ragnar Þórhallsson creates a dialogue that feels both personal and universal.
-The lyrics suggest a conversation between two people—one alive and one departed—grappling with their shared past and the inevitability of moving forward.
+The lyrics suggest a conversation between two people, one alive and one departed, grappling with their shared past and the inevitability of moving forward.

 Songs Like “Little Talks”